 - “Most of the time, I’m exaggerating when I call someone ‘a lifesaver,’ but in your case, it happens to be accurate.
 Thank you for saving and improving lives every day!”

-- “This is a tough time to be a nurse, but you’ve risen to the occasion with courage and strength.
+- “Being a nurse can be tough, but you’ve risen to the occasion with courage and strength.
 So grateful for you and the important work you’re doing.”

 Pro Tip: Remember the counselors, psychiatrists, or mental health professionals you may know, too.
 Their health work is often lower profile but still critical and worth recognizing with a message of gratitude.